Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 Think about when you want the punishment to occur relative to the offense.
 A lot of guides out here will say ‘it’s important to punish promptly’, but that’s not a universal truth.
 Understand the rationale for punishment in your dynamic, your sub’s needs and adapt to what is feasible.

 For example, if part of the rationale behind punishment is to atone and put an end to the issue, sooner is better than later.
-But if you’re going for deterrence, maybe giving your sub a week or two to contemplate the impending is a good idea.
+But if you’re going for deterrence, maybe giving your sub a week or two to contemplate the impending consequences is a good idea.

-Should punishment fit the crime?
+Should the punishment fit the crime?

 Punishment does not have to be fair or proportional.